rraziel/es-injection/README.md

 The library can be installed using `npm`:

 ```
-npm install es-injection --save
+npm install @es-injection/core --save
 ```

 Or using `yarn`:

 ```
-yarn add es-injection
+yarn add @es-injection/core
 ```

 ## Development

-The module can be built using the following command:
+The modules can be built using the following command:

 ```
-npm run compile
+yarn run build
 ```

-It is also possible to keep unit and integration tests executing as a background task:
+Tests are written using [Jest](https://jestjs.io/) and can be kept running as a background task with:

 ```
-npm run test:watch
+yarn run test:watch
 ```